alexander-akhmetov/python-telegram/docs/source/tutorial.rst

             )

     tg.add_message_handler(new_message_handler)
-    tg.idle()  # blocking waiting for CTRL+C
+    tg.idle()

 Done!
-You have built your first and very simple client for the Telegram Messenger.
+You have created your first client for the Telegram Messenger.